Plumbing and Gas Permits

 - Help Applying Online for Permit (Contractors Only)

-- Plumbing Certificate of Competency Guidelines and Exam Application:
+- Plumbing Certificate of Competency Guidelines can be found on the Business Trade License webpage

 Upcoming Plumbing Certificate of Competency Exam Dates:

-The City of Saint Paul Department of Safety and Inspections will accept Journey and Master Level Plumbing Certificate of Competency Examination Applications for the following dates:
+The City of Saint Paul Department of Safety and Inspections will accept Journey and Master Level Plumbing Certificate of Competency Examination Applications up to 30 days prior to the scheduled test date.
+The next scheduled test date is: